 - do not bring alcohol, illegal substances or weapons to any health services.

-How to provide feedback at the Royal Adelaide Hospital
+How to provide feedback at the RAH

 It is important that the hospital constantly improves services to its patients, and your compliments, complaints and suggestions assist in reviewing the way in which care is delivered.